caninos-loucos/labrador-aarch64-linux-4/README.md

 Linux 4 kernel source code for "Caninos Labrador v3.0".

 ## Release Notes
-Current (17-07-2020) WARNING: Incomplete!
+Current (17-07-2020)

 Note: Code being updated during the day as features are being consolidated and tested.
 If you need a stable version, download the one before 17-07-2020.

 1) Added hardware based PWM driver
-2) Added bit banging SPI driver
+2) Added bit banging SPI driver (NOT READY)
 3) Added dynamic GPIO/Device function muxing at external header
 4) New GPIO and Pinctrl drivers (written from scratch to remove deprecated APIs)
 5) New Reset driver with better performance
+6) Increased PADs drive strength
-6) Corrected PMIC issues related to system shutdown/restart
+7) Corrected PMIC issues related to system shutdown/restart (NOT READY)
-7) Added HDMI resolution change capability
+8) Added HDMI resolution change capability (NOT READY)
-8) General code clean-up and optimization
+9) General code clean-up and optimization

 First Release (12-05-2020)

 1) Kernel version updated from 4.19.37 to 4.19.98
 2) Added base board user configurable led support
 3) New fully functional and complete caninos-clk driver (written from scratch)